magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-23553-->

-*  Brackets that are added to the strings are no longer escaped when Inline translation is configured.
+*  Brackets that are added to the strings are no longer escaped when inline translation is configured.
 Previously, the `escapeHtmlAttr` method converted the brackets into HTML entity codes.

 ### UI